 During their trip, Dave, who was known for his great sense of direction, couldn’t recall directions moments after hearing them.
 “We thought maybe it was a bit of hypoglycemia,” recalls Liz.
 “The whole trip was an absolute nightmare with these kinds of incidents.”

 Once home, Dave visited his doctor who, over the course of the next 4 years, prescribed a number of brain stimulants to no avail.
 In 2012, at age 61, Dave received an official diagnosis of young-onset dementia, which includes those diagnosed before age 65 and accounts for 3% of cases in Canada.
 In the first year after Dave’s diagnosis, Liz stopped working to care for her husband full time and spend time together.

-Dave’s diagnosis was later categorized as frontotemporal dementia, with symptoms that include change of behaviour and an inability to restrain certain behaviours.
+Dave’s diagnosis was later categorized as frontotemporal dementia External link, opens in new window, with symptoms that include change of behaviour and an inability to restrain certain behaviours.

 Liz says that soon after Dave’s diagnosis he grew physically and emotionally aggressive, and it became difficult for her to manage these behaviours on her own.